apache/gravitino/docs/table-partitioning-bucketing-sort-order.md

 **Not all catalogs may support those features.**.
 Please refer to the related document for more details.
 :::

-The following is an example of creating a partitioned, bucketed table and sorted order table:
+The following is an example of creating a partitioned, bucketed table, and sorted order table:

 <Tabs>
 <TabItem value="bash" label="Bash">